Quantum ergodicity for Eisenstein series on hyperbolic surfaces of large genus: Quantitative spectral convergence

-The proof is based on applying the trace formula to well chosen test functions.
+The proof is based on applying Selberg's trace formula to well chosen test functions.
 We use the same test functions as \cite{Monk}.
-One of them will give the result for $\frac12 \leq a \leq b$ and the other for $b \leq 1$.
-We are interested here in the case where $\frac14 \leq a \leq b$, so we need both test functions but we will only give the argument for $\frac12 \leq a$.
-The extension of \cite{Monk} for $b \leq 1$ is similar.
+One of them will give the result for $\frac12 \leq a < b$ (the test function $H_t$ below) and the other for $b \leq 1$ (the test function $\tilde H_t$ below).
+Let us now state Selberg's trace formula that plays a crucial role in the proof of Theorem \ref{thm:sp2}.
+It can be extracted from \cite[Chapter 10]{Iwa02} as is explained at the beginning of the proof of Proposition \ref{p:heat}.